Top Ten Literary Fiction novels

 This was such a unique book that I can’t recommend it enough.
 It’s set entirely from the perspective of a bee and set within a hive.
 It’s a real literary thriller about bees and their hives.
 Only Queen Bees were allowed to procreate but the main character is desperate to be a mother, to the detriment of all she knows.
 Brilliant, if bizarre.

 I’ve read Atonement multiple times and honestly cannot tell you honestly if I like it or not.
 But this book I did enjoy, or at least as well as you can.
 It’s a highly linear book that involves a lot of thinking, so much so that it’s exhausting to read even though it’s fairly short.
 The premise focuses on a judge called Fiona who is called to decide whether or not a hospital can forcibly give a Jehovah’s Witness child a blood transfusion.
 What follows is a story of morals, relationships and obsession.

 Another exhausting yet gripping read.
 Emma Donoghue took an awful and uncomfortable subject and translated it through the voice of a little boy.
 It’s magical and terrible at the same time.
 Brilliant.

 A very short literary fiction novel, translated from Japanese.
 The convenience store woman is a Japanese woman who feels that she is a ‘letdown’ to all who know her, but she doesn’t care because she has the convenience store that she works in.
 It’s a very interesting read if a little confusing and very misogynistic at times.

 A classic, but probably the literary novel that comes to mind when I think of Literary Fiction novels.

-And finally a recent book club read of mine.
-This story follow four siblings who met a psychic when they were young children in Brooklyn of the 1960s, and are given the dates of their death.
+And finally, a recent book club read of mine.
+This story follows four siblings who met a psychic when they were young children in Brooklyn in the 1960s and are given the dates of their death.
 The general premise wants the reader to constantly be thinking about the question: how would you live if you knew when you were going to die?
 A very interesting read.